Run all tests

 Fetch the typescript package metadata from the registry and exit.

 The list of available TypeScript versions is updated every two hours.
-Use this option, if you want to force the update.
+Use this option to force the update.

 --verbose